Seligman First Amendment Lecture Series

 This lecture series is made possible by a generous gift from the Jane G. and Fred K. Seligman Endowment.
 As a Jewish émigré from Nazi Germany in 1934, Fred Seligman cherished the freedoms protected by the First Amendment of the United States Constitution.
 Having experienced the challenges of a nation at war, Fred Seligman understood the dilemmas that nations like the United States face in protecting these freedoms.
 While conscious that our liberties are always fragile, Mr. Seligman believed that the continued protection of freedom requires strong institutions of government respected by its citizens.
 The hope of the Seligman family is that this series will foster a deeper discussion among the community, faculty and students; particularly as the students prepare to lead in a world in which they may have to discern what is right and just.

 On Feb.
-15, the University of West Florida Reubin O’D. Askew Department of Government presented the Seligman First Amendment Lecture Series.
+15, 2023, the University of West Florida Reubin O’D. Askew Department of Government presented the Seligman First Amendment Lecture Series at The Voices, downtown Pensacola.

 Dr. Mark Graber is a regents professor of government at the University of Maryland.
-He is recognized as one of the leading scholars in the country on constitutional law and politics.
+He is recognized as one of the country's leading scholars on constitutional law and politics.